Knee Joint Pain is a

 To help me find the best dietary supplement products, I first prepared a list of 30 questions to measure the standards of excellence in different supplement manufacturers.

-My husband's regimen for many years for control of knee swelling, stiffness, aching and sharp pain was the over-the-counter drugs ibuprofen (Advil) and sometimes acetaminophen (Tylenol).
+My husband's regimen for many years for control of sharp knee joint pain, swelling, stiffness, and aching was the over-the-counter drugs ibuprofen (Advil) and sometimes acetaminophen (Tylenol).

-At the time of his surgery, his doctor talked about the possibility of knee replacement in the not-too-distant future.
+At the time of his left knee meniscus surgery, his doctor talked about the possibility of knee replacement in the not-too-distant future.

 Four featured knee joint pain relief supplements

-His knee pain relief program consists of the following natural supplements (click the bold links for product information/prices):
+His previous knee joint pain program and right shoulder osteoarthritis self care consists of the following natural supplements (click the bold links for no obligation product information/prices and the unbolded ingredient links for background information):

-- Build cartilage and promote flexibility.
-A combination of glucosamine hydrochloride and clinically-proven cat's claw provides fast relief in as little as one week (dietary supplement).
+- A Joint Health Blend.
+Builds cartilage and promotes flexibility.
+A combination of glucosamine hydrochloride and clinically-proven boswellia provides fast knee joint pain relief in as little as one week (dietary supplement).

 - Pain relief cream.
-A remarkably deep-penetrating combination of natural plant extracts with pain-relieving cool menthol for relief of pain associated with arthritis, backache, bruises, sprains and more with relief for up to four hours (analgesic).
+A remarkably deep-penetrating combination of natural plant extracts with pain-relieving cool menthol for relief of pain associated with arthritis, backache, bruises, sprains and knee joint pain with relief for up to four hours (analgesic).

 - Joint health anti aging tonic.
-Introduced in August, 2008 this multiple patent-pending resveratrol and muscadine based liquid anti-aging supplement fights the diseases of aging at the cellular level, including supporting joint health, heart and cardiovascular health, immune function, while promoting cellular longevity, energy, good health and overall well-being (dietary supplement).
+Introduced in August, 2008 this multiple patented resveratrol and muscadine based liquid anti-aging supplementfights the diseases of aging at the cellular level, including supporting joint health, heart and cardiovascular health, immune function, while promoting cellular longevity, energy, good health and overall well-being (dietary supplement).

-You may want to try one or more of these completely natural supplements in an effort to get away from potentially harmful drugs.
+You may want to try one or more of these completely natural supplements in an effort to get away from potentially harmful drugs for knee joint pain.
 I highly recommend them from personal experience.

-Disclaimer: Health statements on this knee joint pain page have not been evaluated by the Food and Drug Administration.
+Disclaimer: Health statements on this page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

 Knee Pain Relief.
 During their lifetimes, an estimated 45 per cent of Americans will develop knee osteoarthritis, the most common kind of arthritis.
 Increasing numbers of arthritis patients are seeking alternative natural products that provide pain relief and help the body build cartilage and promote comfortable movement of the knee.
 Click here for more knee pain relief.